 The Key Ingredients

-Mobile solutions are evolving and continue to gain momentum in healthcare.
-The rapid growth of mobility strategy can be attributed to the fact that many clinicians are already using mobile devices at work.
-Here are 7 key ingredients for developing and implementing a successful clinical mobility strategy.
+Mobile strategy is evolving and continues to gain momentum in healthcare.
+The rapid growth of mobility in healthcare can be attributed to the fact that many clinicians are already using mobile devices at work.
+Keep in mind these 7 key ingredients when developing and implementing a successful clinical mobility strategy…

 #1 Define the vision for your mobile initiatives